julisunkan/bundle/replit.md

 Each course includes multiple modules with video content, quizzes, and assignments.

-### Payment Gateway Configuration
+### Admin Settings Configuration
-To enable payments:
+To configure payment gateways and policy templates:
 1. Login as admin (admin@example.com / admin123)
 2. Navigate to Admin Dashboard → Settings
-3. Enter your Paystack and/or Flutterwave API keys:
+3. Configure payment gateways by entering your Paystack and/or Flutterwave API keys:
    - Paystack Public Key
    - Paystack Secret Key
    - Flutterwave Public Key